Updated: Nov 17, 2020

 China has cut off imports of all but the cleanest and highest-grade materials — imposing a 99.5 percent purity standard that most exporters find all but impossible to meet.
-This effective mean that all recyclable plastics from municipal recycling programs are now banned and complex plastic packaging with colors, additives, and multilayer, mixed compositions are now more difficult and costly to recycle.
+This effectively means that all recyclable plastics from municipal recycling programs are now banned and complex plastic packaging with colors, additives, and multilayer, mixed compositions are now more difficult and costly to recycle.

-As a result of these changes, we are experiencing a rise in Incineration and tons of waste is burned at waste-to-energy plants, which are designed to contain emissions.
-However, early indications are these state-of-the-art incinerators can emit dioxins and other harmful pollutants but time will tell as scientist study the emissions and operation of these facilities.
+As a result of these changes, we are experiencing a rise in Incineration, and tons of waste is burned at waste-to-energy plants, which are designed to contain emissions.
+However, early indications are these state-of-the-art incinerators can emit dioxins and other harmful pollutants but time will tell as scientists study the emissions and operation of these facilities.

-Everywhere there is evidence of consumption, waste and trash, this simply demonstrates how much we have transition to a life of “disposable” conveniences.
+Everywhere there is evidence of consumption, waste, and trash, this simply demonstrates how much we have transitioned to a life of “disposable” conveniences.

 Consumers and industry alike will need to brace for big changes.